 The risks include: scarring; infection; bleeding; wound breakdown; recurrence of the skin tag; and, incomplete removal.
 The scars will normally be about the same size as the original tag.

 The recovery following treatment will depend on the size of the tag.
 Most small skin tags will heal very quickly.
 When the tag is removed a dressing may be applied which is removed after a few days.
 You may develop a small scab where the tag was removed which will then fall away once it is healed.

-To book your consultation with our plastic surgeons please call on 0800 7723501 or use our online booking form.
+To book your appointment with one of our consultant plastic surgeons please call 0800 772 3501 or use our online booking system.